jypma/ts-reaktive-examples/README.md

 ### Developing using the command line

 The project is built using [sbt](http://www.scala-sbt.org/) as a multi-project build for consistency.

 In order to run example 1, type `sbt "project example-1-akka" run`.

+Command-line arguments can be given by quoting "run" as well, e.g. `sbt "project example-3-reaktive" "run 1"`

 For more information, refer to the sbt documentation.

 ### Developing using Eclipse